-California 60 is the Pomona Freeway from Interstate 5/10 east to Interstate 215 and the Moreno Valley Freeway from Interstate 215 east to Interstate 10.
+California 60 is the Pomona Freeway from Interstates 5/10 east to Interstate 215 and the Moreno Valley Freeway from Interstate 215 east to Interstate 10.
 The freeway leads from downtown Los Angeles east through Montebello, Diamond Bar, Pomona, Chino, Ontario, Riverside, and Moreno Valley.
 The route is freeway for its entire length except for an expressway section between Moreno Valley and Interstate 10.
 In this short stretch, California 60 passes through a narrow badlands section and has a few cross streets before merging with Interstate 10 eastbound.
 Despite its number, only portions of the freeway near Pomona ever carried the U.S. 60 designation.
 Sections of the freeway opened after 1964 were designated as California 60.

 Key Opening Dates of California 60: